Inductees

 During the nine years Fred was forced to spend at St. Michael’s, he experienced emotional, physical and sexual abuse.
 Nuns and priests forced Indigenous boys to chop off their braided hair and ordered them to only speak English.
 The one joy to keep Fred pushing forward was skating.
 Fred and many other Indigenous boys first began to play organized hockey at St. Michael’s.

-In 1949, St. Michael’s hockey team (Duck Lake Ducks) won the provincial Midget championship.
+In 1949, St. Michael’s hockey team (Duck Lake Ducks) won the provincial Under-18 championship.
 Fred was the star player who led the team to their success.
 The following summer, Fred’s achievements on the ice had been recognized.
 A man named George Vogan and a priest drove up to the Sasakamoose family home in Sandy Lake where Fred was home visiting and asked his parents to allow Fred to attend hockey training camp in Moose Jaw with the Canucks.

 Once arriving in Moose Jaw, he was billeted with George Vogan, general manager of the Moose Jaw Canucks, and his wife, Flora.
 The team played in the Western Canada Junior Hockey League and was a farm team of the NHL’s Chicago Blackhawks.
 Fred played four seasons with the Moose Jaw Canucks.
 Sasakamoose scored 31 goals in 34 games in the 1953–54 season and was named Most Valuable Player in the WCJHL.
 Following the last game of the season, the team was told to wait in the dressing room for an announcement.
 George Vogan read out a telegram: “Fred Sasakamoose, report immediately to the Chicago Blackhawks.”
 The dressing room erupted in excitement from his teammates.